actions-on-google/actions-on-google-nodejs/README.md

 * Actions SDK **v2 only**

 ### Actions SDK
-Since Actions SDK v1 will only be supported for [one year starting May 17, 2017](https://developers.google.com/actions/reference/v1/migration#why_do_i_need_to_migrate) and thus not supported after May 17, 2018), the library will only support Actions SDK fulfillment version 2 during and after alpha.
+This library supports only Actions SDK fulfillment version 2.

 To ensure that your fulfillment uses version 2, set the [`"fulfillmentApiVersion": 2`](https://github.com/actions-on-google/actionssdk-eliza-nodejs/blob/a44a1b0ef0026ce2b0e525ce38bebbf8540ce344/eliza.json#L41) property in your action package.